NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/README.md

 ## Registration

-Registration for the NWB:N User Days is now open.
-Space at the event is limited and we only have few spots left for the user days!
-Registration is on a first-come basis.
-If you would like to attend please complete the [registration form](https://goo.gl/forms/dZWsMPqNGDskFmKq1).
-Registration will close once we hit our space limit.
+Registration for the NWB:N User Days is closed.
+Space at the event is limited and registration was on a first-come basis.

 To attend the meeting remotely, please complete the [remote attendee registration form](https://goo.gl/forms/che8NIHzngXLwVIs1).
 Remote attendance is for the the talks and tutorials only.
 Local attendance is required in order to actively participate in hacking and project sessions.